krish2487/optimac/README.md

 While we're here we can also optimise the Intel HD4x00 Framebuffer by setting the DVMT pre-alloc to 64MB, which macOS likes.
 This is not really needed but recommended.
 Execute *"setup_var 0x263 0x2"* to change it.
 By default it's set to 0x1 which is 32MB.

+Note: Resetting NVRAM or loading BIOS defautls does ***not*** clear these changes.
+The motherboard jumper may clear them, I have yet to test that.
+Double check you're entering the right values and nothing could go wrong really.

 Credit for above goes to @JimLee1996 and his nice [write up](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) on this subject.

 If you haven't already, [download](https://github.com/corpnewt/gibMacOS) and [create the install media](https://support.apple.com/sl-si/HT201372).
 If you don't have a working macOS system yet you can still create an installer by running gibMacOS's Makeinstall.bat as administrator on Windows.